KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MacAddressScan by doctorfree](https://github.com/doctorfree/MMM-MacAddressScan)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Outdated: Found `MichMich/MagicMirror` in file `.travis.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `.travis.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Typo: Found `Magic Mirror` in file `MMM-MacAddressScan.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-MacAddressScan.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `jshint` in file `gruntfile.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+6. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-6. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
+7. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MagicDraw by ivlovric](https://github.com/ivlovric/MMM-MagicDraw)